jerome3o/jerome3o.github.io/projects/_drafts/2022-06-06-gpt3_discord_bot.md

 }
 ```

-And many others that came and went.
+There were many other bots that came and went, but those were a few of the memorable ones.

 ## Setup